 What is side boob?
 Basically, it’s the appearance of the side of the breasts, which may be noticed in somewhat revealing clothing — clothing that tends to only cover the front of the breasts.
 For example, certain tops and dresses may accentuate “side boob” when they don’t cover as much of the side of the trunk as other tops and dresses.

-Teardrop shaped breast implants tend to provide better side boob because the lower portions of the breasts are accentuated more than the tops, and this is what is revealed in the profile view.
+Teardrop shaped breast implants tend to provide better side boob because the lower portions of the breast shape are accentuated more than the tops, and this is what is revealed in the profile view.

 They should not move during the healing process.

-Teardrop shaped implants will not typically move during the healing process, which is a critical time during your recovery from breast augmentation.
-They won’t move because they have a textured surface, which helps adhere to the breast tissue.
+Teardrop implants will not typically move during the healing process, which is a critical time during your recovery from teardrop breast augmentation.
+They won’t move because they have a textured surface, which helps adhere to the tissue.

 They often work well for petite women.